-In addition, separate targets and strategic ESG objectives are adopted at fund/mandate level, as an example, for one of our Article 8 managed fund these targets include:
+In addition, separate targets and strategic ESG objectives are adopted at fund/mandate level, as an example, for PEDIF, one of our Article 8 managed fund these targets include:

 - Net Zero by 2030

-- 40% energy usage reduction by 2035

 - 20% water reduction by 2035

 - 20% waste diversion by 2035

-- 50% data coverage by 2025

-- 20% of total energy use from renewable energy

-- ESG building certifications on 50% of total SF by 2035
+- ESG building certifications on 50% of fund's assets by 2035

 - f.
 Balanced representation of women and men

 Principal has a long-standing commitment to diversity and inclusion.
-Principal recognized the value of diversity almost 50 years ago by adding a woman and person of color to our Board of Directors.
-As of yearend 2023, at Group level, 38 % of our 13 members executive leadership team consisted of women, and 42% of our independent board members were women.
-Additionally, employees resource groups are highly focused on cultivating relationships and driving inclusion.
+Principal recognized the value of diversity almost 50 years ago by adding a woman and person of color to the Board of Directors.
+As of year-end 2023, at Group level, 38 % of our 13 members executive leadership team consisted of women, and